Sorry for the two-week hiatus. I have some pretty big non-fitness related news to report: Matt and I are engaged!

-Matt and I plan date nights regularly.
-(Awwww.)
-These aren’t (or don’t need to be) fancy, high-production value events, just dedicated one-on-one time.
-We had a date on the books for Thursday, August 4.
+Matt and I had a date on the books for Thursday, August 4.
 The loose plan was to walk through Central Park and eat dinner on the East Side.

 The first present Matthew ever gave me was delivered right before our first trip together.

 A little helpful background before you read on: Whenever I travel, I keep a very descriptive journal.
 More than just write notes in it, I tape business cards, train tickets and other keepsakes into the book.
+It’s like a very cute way to be a hoarder.
+Right?
 Ask me what hostel I stayed in Udaipur, India in 2009, and I’d hand you their business card.

 My college friend Michael and his then-fiancee, now-wife Lauren were getting married in Paris.
 Matt and I decided to extend the trip and spent the week before the wedding in Morocco.
 This is pre-Cuckoolemon!
 Before we left, Matt gave me a leather-bound travel journal.
 I loved it!
 I used it to capture our trips together to Morocco, France, Ecuador, Colombia, etc and I’ve long ago filled every page.
 I wanted another one.